Hurler–Scheie syndrome

 Hurler–Scheie syndrome is a genetic disorder caused by the buildup of glycosaminoglycans (GAGs) in various organ tissues.
-It is a cutaneous condition, also characterized by mild mental retardation and corneal clouding.
+It is a cutaneous condition, also characterized by mild intellectual disability and corneal clouding.
 Respiratory problems, sleep apnea, and heart disease may develop in adolescence.

 Hurler–Scheie syndrome is classified as a lysosomal storage disease.
 Patients with Hurler–Scheie syndrome lack the ability to break down GAGs in their lysosomes due a deficiency of the enzyme iduronidase.

 All forms of mucopolysaccharidosis type I (MPS I) are a spectrum of the same disease.
 Hurler-Sheie is the subtype of MPS I with intermediate severity.
 Hurler syndrome is the most severe form, while Scheie syndrome is the least severe form.
 Some clinicians consider the differences between Hurler, Hurler-Scheie, and Scheie syndromes to be arbitrary.
 Instead, they classify these patients as having "severe", "intermediate", or "attenuated" MPS I.